ekanshpathak/Data-Engineering-Projects/README.md

 ### L (Loading)
 Loading takes care of storing the data to the Storage either Data Mart, Data Warehouse, etc. which will later be utilized by multiple teams as per their requirement.

-Further References to study about Data Engineering and Skilles required:
+Further References to study about Data Engineering and Skills required:
 1. https://realpython.com/python-data-engineer/
 2. https://github.com/datastacktv/data-engineer-roadmap